knee-cola/es6-menu-aim/README.md

 # What's this?

-This is an ES6 re-implementation of [jQuery-menu-aim](https://github.com/kamens/jQuery-menu-aim) by [Ben Kamens](https://github.com/kamens).
+This is an ES6 re-implementation of [jQuery-menu-aim](https://github.com/kamens/jQuery-menu-aim) by [Ben Kamens](https://github.com/kamens) - it has been written so that it can be used/imported as a regular ES6 module (see the example below).

+Additional bonus is that, this one doesn't use jQuery ... in fact it has no dependencies.

-It has been written so that it can be used/imported as a regular ES6 module ... like so (a more detailed example can be found at the end of this document):
+Here's an example (a more detailed example can be found at the end of this document):

 ```javascript
 import { MenuAim } from 'es6-menu-aim';